Withdrawal Information

-Federal regulations require that North Central College have a written policy for the refund and repayment of Federal Aid (Supplemental Educational Opportunity Grant, TEACH Grant, Pell Grant, Iraq & Afghanistan Grant, Federal Direct Loans, Federal Graduate PLUS, and Federal Parent PLUS) received by students who withdraw during a semester for which payment has been received.
-This policy is effective only for those students who completely terminate their registration (i.e. cancels registration, withdraws or is dismissed) or class attendance before completing 60% of the enrollment period.
+Federal regulations require that North Central College have a written policy for the refund and repayment of Federal Aid (Supplemental Educational Opportunity Grant, TEACH Grant, Pell Grant, Iraq & Afghanistan Grant, Federal DIRECT Loans, Federal Graduate PLUS, and Federal PLUS) received by students who withdraw during a semester for which payment has been received.
+This policy is effective only for those students who completely terminate their registration (i.e. cancels registration, stops attending all coursework, withdraws or is dismissed) or class attendance before completing 60% of the enrollment period.

 For purposes of this policy, a refund refers to the difference between monies originally paid for institutional charges by financial aid and/or cash payments and the amount retained by the institution after withdrawal.
 A repayment can occur when cash has been disbursed to a student from financial aid funds in excess of institutional charges.

+If the student receives federal financial assistance, and withdraws or ceases attendance in academic activities prior to completing 60% of the academic semester, a portion of these funds must be returned to the programs.
 The calculation is based on the period of enrollment completed.
 As a credit hour institution, that percentage is computed by dividing the total number of calendar days in the semester into the number of calendar days completed, as of the date of the student withdrawal.
 The percentage of federal assistance to which the student is entitled (has “earned”) is equal to this percentage of the semester completed, up to 60%.
-If the withdrawal occurs after 60% of the semester is completed, the student is considered to have “earned” all the federal aid disbursed.
+If the withdrawal occurs after 60% of the semester is completed, the student is considered to have “earned” all of the federal aid disbursed.
+If a student has withdrawn, the institution will determine any possible returns within 30 days from the date it learns of the student withdrawal.
+A letter will be either mailed to the student or sent through electronic means and will indicate the amount of funds being returned and an overview of the process.

-The amount of federal aid which must be returned is based on the percentage of "unearned" aid.
+The amount of federal aid to be returned is based on the percentage of “unearned” aid.
 That percentage is computed by subtracting earned aid from 100%.
 The College is required to return the lesser of 1) the unearned aid percentage applied to institutional charges and 2) the unearned percentage applied to total federal aid received.
 The student is required to return the difference between the amount of unearned aid and the amount returned by the College.
-If the student (or parent in the case of a PLUS Loan) is required to return a portion or all of their loan proceeds, the calculated amount is to be repaid according to the loan terms.
+If the student (or parents in the case of a PLUS loan) is required to return a portion or all of their loan proceeds, the calculated amount is to be repaid according to the loan terms.

 Refund Policy